Brands Hatch Indy

 At the briefing, the Clerk of the Course for your race will explain the format, rules and any other items he/she feels are important to you.
-The Clerk will oversee your sessions from Race Control and will hear any judicial matters too.
+The Clerk will oversee your sessions from Race Control and will preside over any judicial matters too.

 This is the ideal time to ask questions if you are unsure about anything.
-The Clerk will be very happy to help, and it is obviously in your best interests to go out there prepared.
+The Clerk will be very happy to help, and it is obviously in your best interests to be as prepared as possible.
 Don't forget to sign the form to say you were at the briefing before you leave!

-So, you've signed-on, passed scrutineering and attended Driver Briefing... which means the next step is to head out on circuit!
+So, you've signed on, passed scrutineering and attended the driver briefing...which means the next step is to head out on circuit!

-You will usually be required there 20 minutes before your session is due to start (have you checked the Event Timetable?).
+You will usually be required there 20 minutes before your session is due to start (have you checked the event timetable?).
 As mentioned before, this will probably be where your car is noise tested.
-PLEASE NOTE: Sessions can run up to 20 minutes early, so please listen for updates over the PA system.
-When called, you will head out of the Assembly Area and on to the circuit for your session.
+Bear in mind that sessions can run up to 20 minutes early, so please listen for updates over the PA system.
+When called, you will head out of the assembly area and onto the circuit for your session.